shivam091/rails_bootstrap_form/README.md

 </div>
 ```

-To hide a label, you can set `hide_label` option to `true`.
+To hide a label, you can set `hide_label: true` option.
 This adds the `visually-hidden` class, which keeps your labels accessible
 to those using screen readers.

 ![hide_label](https://github.com/shivam091/rails_bootstrap_form/assets/7858927/512a16b9-6829-40a2-bf07-f087970c9dac)